Pulpotomy in New York

 While pulpotomy is rarely recommended for permanent (adult) teeth, this treatment may be suggested if decay has reached the pulp but much of the pulp is still healthy.
 If the roots of the tooth have not finished forming, a partial pulpotomy can give the tooth a chance to finish forming.

-Signs Your Child May Benefit From Pulpotomy Treatment
+Signs Your Child May Benefit From Pulpotomy Treatment in New York

 Pulpotomy treatment, often referred to as a "baby root canal," may be necessary for children experiencing specific dental issues.
 Signs that your child may benefit from a pulpotomy include: